Ontario Motorcycle Test 08

 ADVERTISEMENT

 Your learning journey doesn’t end with the Ontario M1 practice test.
-Consider it a milestone that leads to continued education.
+Consider it a milestone that marks the beginning of continued education.
 Explore advanced courses and specialized training for motorcycles.
 This additional knowledge often gives riders an edge in safety and skill that can make a difference in real-world situations.
 Always seek to improve your competence as a motorcyclist; your fellow riders and future self will thank you.